szelongq/tp/docs/UserGuide.md

 Examples:
 * `list` followed by `assignLeave 2 d/2021-11-10` assigns a leave with the date 10th November 2021 to the 2nd employee in the employee book.
-* `find Anthony` followed by `assignLeave 1 d/2021-01-08` assigns a leave with the date 8th January 2021 to the 1st employee in the results of the `find` command.
+* `find n/Anthony` followed by `assignLeave 1 d/2021-01-08` assigns a leave with the date 8th January 2021 to the 1st employee in the results of the `find` command.

 ### Add number of hours worked/overtime to an employee : `addHoursWorked`